kubernetes-sigs/cluster-api/CONTRIBUTING.md

 All changes must be code reviewed.
 Coding conventions and standards are explained in the official [developer docs](https://github.com/kubernetes/community/tree/master/contributors/devel).
 Expect reviewers to request that you avoid common [go style mistakes](https://github.com/golang/go/wiki/CodeReviewComments) in your PRs.

+## Reviewing a Patch

+### Approvals

+Please see the [Kubernetes community document on pull requests](https://git.k8s.io/community/contributors/guide/pull-requests.md) for more information about the merge process.

+- A PR is approved by one of the project maintainers and owners after reviews.
+- Approvals should be the very last action a maintainer takes on a pull request.

+## Reviews

+> Parts of the following content have been adapted from https://google.github.io/eng-practices/review.

+Any Kubernetes organization member can leave reviews and `/lgtm` a pull request.

+Code reviews should generally look at:

+- **Design**: Is the code well-designed and consistent with the rest of the system?
+- **Functionality**: Does the code behave as the author (or linked issue) intended?
+Is the way the code behaves good for its users?
+- **Complexity**: Could the code be made simpler?
+Would another developer be able to easily understand and use this code when they come across it in the future?
+- **Tests**: Does the code have correct and well-designed tests?
+- **Naming**: Did the developer choose clear names for variable, types, methods, functions, etc.?
+- **Comments**: Are the comments clear and useful?
+Do they explain the why rather than what?
+- **Documentation**: Did the developer also update relevant documentation?

 ## Backporting a Patch